 Six ways to stay motivated to study

 Whether you are at TC, TPS or TPE level, finding (and keeping!) the motivation to keep going can be a challenge.
-However, with the right motivation, you are much more likely to go the extra mile with your studies and be more focused on your success.
+However, with the right drive, you are much more likely to go the extra mile with your studies and be more focused on your success.
 Here are six ways you can boost your motivation levels.

 1. Break it down